Aardwolf-Social/aardwolf/README.md

 As a COMMUNITY it is very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](/CODE_OF_CONDUCT.md) in all interactions both on and offline.

 Here are the areas we could use help with!
-_ProTip: Working on a project is a great way to learn programming ;)_

 * Rust Developers, folk that want to learn are welcome! - [Rust](https://www.rust-lang.org)
 * Frontend Developers, HTML/CSS folks that want to help with the [Aardwolf Interface](https://github.com/Aardwolf-Social/aardwolf-interface)
 * Documentation help.
 Proofreading, organization, update wiki, etc.
 * Docker containers/VM's.
 Some progress has been made building Docker images (for developement)
 * PostgreSQL database admins.
-Since Postgres is our current DB of choice, it'd be nice to make sure that we're doing things right ;)
+Since Postgres is our current DB of choice, it'd be nice to make sure that we're doing things right.

 Once your ready to dive in please check out our [contributor's guidelines](/CONTRIBUTING.md), and our [roadmap](ROADMAP.md).